 Raising a Bilingual Baby: 5 Things Parents Should Do

 This guide to teaching babies Chinese, Korean, and other languages is what I wish I had when my first child was born.
-Raising a bilingual baby is much more complicated than speaking a language.
-It’s really about empowering parents and curious kids to have respectful, bilingual relationships.
+Raising a bilingual baby is much more nuanced than speaking a language.
+It’s about empowering parents and curious kids to have respectful, connected bilingual relationships.

 Overcoming doubts about raising a bilingual baby